dvgica/davidvg.com/source/_posts/2012-03-07-reviewing-your-github-ssh-key.markdown

 The page shows the SSH key's fingerprint, but neglects to explain what it is or how to check the fingerprint on your own system.
 Here's what you need to do:

- * Locate your private or public SSH key, it's likely at ~/.ssh/id\_rsa(.pub)
+ * Locate your public SSH key, it's likely at ~/.ssh/id\_rsa.pub
- * Run this command (or similar, depending on your system) to get the key fingerprint, replacing id\_rsa.pub with the location of your public or private key:
+ * Run this command (or similar, depending on your system) to get the key fingerprint, replacing id\_rsa.pub with the location of your public key:

 ``` bash
  ssh-keygen -lf id_rsa.pub